SYED-AHMED-808/syed-ahmed-808/readme.md

 # 💫 About Me:
-👨‍🎓I'm currently a Computer Science Gradute<br>👨‍💻I'm currently learning web development<br>👨‍🏫Ask me about web development
+👨‍🎓I'm have completed a degree in Computer Science Engineering<br>👨‍💻I'm a full stack web developer<br>👨‍🏫Ask me about web development

 ## 🌐 Socials: